astrotars/the-stream-swiftui/README.md

 }
 ```

-Here we call to the endpoint we set up previously and get our frontend token.
+Here we call the endpoint we set up previously and get our frontend token.
 We use this to initialize the Chat Client singleton for use later.
 We then indicate we're authenticated via the `isAuthed` flag so the application knows we're all set up and ready to go.

 ## Selecting a User to Chat With
 ### Step 1: Adding Navigation